 ARMADILLO, or Atmospheric Related Measurements of Sub-Millimeter Debris in Low Earth Orbit, is one of the TSL’s current missions.
 Working as part of the Air Force Research Laboratory’s University Nanosatellite Program and NASA’s ELaNa (Educational Launch of Satellites) program, the mission aims to research and characterize the space debris environment in low-earth orbit.

 The satellite (constructed and operated by the TSL) also aims to probe ionospheric activity using the GPS radio occultation technique, as well as facilitate laser ranging experiments conducted by NASA at their Ames Research Center.
-The spacecraft is slated to launch on the first SpaceX Falcon Heavy.
+ARMADILLO launched on the SpaceX Falcon Heavy on June 25, 2019 and is currently being tracked by our students.

 Primary Payload: Piezoelectric Dust Detector (PDD)